NCAS-CMS/cfa-conventions/source/cfa.md

 Each fragment has a generic form for which

-* the fragment's data provides the values for a unique part of the aggregated data,
+* the fragment's data provides the values for a unique part of the aggregated data, as defined by the `location` term of the aggregation instructions,

 * the entirety of the fragment's data contributes to the aggregated data,

-* each dimension of the fragment's data corresponds to a unique aggregated dimension,

-* the fragment's data dimensions have the same relative order as the aggregated dimensions in the aggregated data,
+* the fragment's data has the same number of dimensions in the same order as the aggregated data,

 * each dimension of the fragment's data has the same sense of directionality (i.e. the sense in which it increasing in physical